What is an HOA?

 Co-ops

-Pros and cons of living in an HOA
+Pros and cons of living in a homeowner association

 Homeowner associations offer many benefits to the community but can also come with some drawbacks.
 A few pros and cons of HOAs are: